alrotech/.github/CONTRIBUTING.md

 # Overall Project Idea

+> This project has a [code of conduct](CODE_OF_CONDUCT.md).
+By interacting with this repository, organization, or community you agree to abide by its terms.

 // here is should be technical documentation about contributing etc. not about client

 ## Structure Conventions